whytepeter/iKeys/README.md

 # Install dependencies
 npm install

+# Set up Appwrite (see APPWRITE_SETUP.md)
+# Create .env file with your Appwrite credentials
+cp .env.example .env
+# Edit .env with your Appwrite project details

 # Start development server
 npm run dev
 ```

 The app will be available at `http://localhost:5173/`

+**Note**: The app will work in offline mode without Appwrite, but cloud features (authentication, cloud storage, publishing) require an Appwrite backend.
+See `APPWRITE_SETUP.md` for setup instructions.

 ### Build for Production